antonhornquist/grrr-rb/README.md

 ## Installation

-Download and install dependency serialoscclient-rb and place it in a folder adjacent to the grrr-rb folder.
-Add the lib folder of grrr-rb to the Ruby load path.
+Download and install dependency [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).
+Place it in a folder adjacent to the grrr-rb folder.

+Download grrr-rb.
+Add the ```lib``` folder of grrr-rb to the Ruby load path.

 ## Documentation